scodes18/bookloop/README.md

-# BookLoop - Book Rental & Exchange Platform
+# BookLoop - Book Reuse & Rental Platform

-A simple web application that allows users to share, rent, and sell books within their community.
+A simple web application that allows users to share, rent, and sell books within their community and reduce resource wastage.

 ## Project Goal

-BookLoop is a student-designed project addressing inefficiencies in educational resource usage, particularly in the Indian context where millions of students struggle with textbook affordability.
-The project originated from observing unused competitive exam books on shelves while peers couldn't access the same materials due to rising costs.
+BookLoop is a student-designed project addressing inefficiencies in educational resource usage, particularly in the Indian context, where millions of students struggle with textbook affordability.
+The project originated from observing unused competitive exam books on shelves, while peers couldn't access the same materials due to rising costs.
 This early-stage initiative focuses on:

-Addressing affordability - Enable students to access textbooks without financial burden.
+Addressing affordability - Enable students to access textbooks without a financial burden.

 Short-term usage solutions - Books needed only for exams or single semesters can be borrowed.